syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## load

-The `load` event is triggered before HeatMap gets loaded.
-To know more about the arguments of this event, refer [here](../api/heatmap/load/).
+The [load](../api/heatmap/load/) event is triggered before the HeatMap gets rendered.
+To know more about the arguments of this event, refer [here](../api/heatmap/iLoadedEventArgs/).

 {% if page.publishingplatform == "typescript" %}